Safe Water Action Program: Replacing Galvanized Pipes#

 - other materials that do not contain lead

 Some sections of our water system were installed so long ago that installation information was not recorded, making it difficult to know what material is underground.
-We estimate there are about 100 known galvanized service lines and fewer than 1,000 service lines of unknown material in our water system.
+We estimate there are fewer than 600 service lines of undetermined material or galvanized steel in our water system.

 Some of these galvanized service lines may have short, curved connectors called “goosenecks” located between the service line and the water main (see image).
 They are generally 1.5 to 2 feet in length.
 Older goosenecks were made of lead for its flexible properties and were only installed on ¾-inch or smaller pipes typically in residential areas, not commercial.